 Australia and New Zealand are in a period of economic transition, seeking a collaborative, idea-driven culture of innovation that produces new sources of prosperity for coming generations.
 Ingenuity that improves people’s lives and makes businesses more competitive is also a strong foundation for the economy.

 Improved automation and digitalization raise efficiency and help to master the technological challenges of our time.
 Intelligent technologies ensure a stable power supply from renewable energy sources.
 Mass production can be flexible enough to fulfil individual needs.
 And cities become more liveable, by making them more efficient and environmentally friendly, and improving transport networks.

-Australian and New Zealand companies have the chance to make their mark on global supply chains.
-Siemens’ expertise in the areas of electrification, automation and digitalization helps them compete on the world stage, creating lasting value for future generations.
+Australian and New Zealand companies are integrated in global supply chains.
+Siemens’ expertise in electrification, automation and digitalization helps them compete on the world stage, creating lasting value for future generations.

 Siemens’ innovations enable manufacturers to upgrade to the latest digital product development and production methods.
 As a result, companies can significantly improve flexibility and speed, increasing customer satisfaction.

-It all begins with efficient energy production.
-Wind turbines on land and at sea, as well as turbines that convert energy from gas or coal into electricity – all must function at the highest possible degree of efficiency.
+Meanwhile, energy markets are changing.
+Getting the right mix of renewable and conventional energy sources is tricky.
+It begins with efficient energy production.
+Wind turbines on land and at sea, as well as turbines that convert energy from gas or coal into electricity – must all function with maximum efficiency.